open5e/open5e/source/monsters/tome-of-beasts/R/rime-worm/adult-rime-worm.rst

 **Tendril.** *Melee Weapon Attack.* +8 to hit, reach 10 ft., one target.
 *Hit:* 8 (1d6 + 5) slashing damage.
 If both tendril attacks hit the
-same target in a single turn, that target is grappled (escape DC 15).
+same target in a single turn, that target is :ref:`srd:grappled` (escape DC 15).
 The rime worm can grapple one creature at a time, and it can’t use its tendril or devour attacks against a different target while it has a creature grappled.